Course Director and Philosophy Professor

 Charlene Floyd completed her Ph.D. in Political Science at the Graduate Center of the City University of New York.
 Her research interest in religion and politics has taken her to the mountains of Chiapas, Mexico, where she studied the role of the Catholic Church in the process of democratization, and closer to home including the suburbs of Charlotte, North Carolina, and Dallas, Texas, and the streets of Brooklyn, New York, where she considered the connection between faith and politics in contemporary American Protestantism.
 Charlene taught in the doctoral program at New York Theological Seminary, has been privileged to teach political science at the Borough of Manhattan Community College, and in the Department of Anthropology and Sociology at Baruch College.
 She is currently teaching in the John Jay College Prison to College Pipeline Program.

-Katy Lasell is a fiction writer and educator based in Brooklyn.
+Katy Lasell is a social worker, community organizer and educator based in Brooklyn.
 She previously worked as the Program Manager for the Writing and Speaking Fellows at Barnard College, where she partnered with over one hundred students each year to develop their writing skills and processes.
-In Fall of 2019, she’ll begin a Masters in Social Work at Hunter College.
-Her professional interests include harm reduction, criminal justice reform, and feminist and autonomous education.
+She’s organized in the movement for single payer healthcare, and in local struggles against neighborhood rezonings & gentrification.
+In 2021, earned her Master’s of Social Work, in the Community Organizing, Planning and Development track, and with a Policy speciality, from Hunter’s Silberman School of Social Work.
+Her professional interests include harm reduction, prison abolition, housing justice, and feminist pedagogy.